 The Uniformed Services Former Spouses’ Protection Act (USFSPA) also specifically allows the withholding of family support from the pension of a service member who has since retired.
 Retired pay is a source of money that Alabama judges will consider when determining the amount of child support or alimony that should be paid, including tax-free income from the military.
 The Defense Finance and Accounting Service (DFAS) is the agency responsible for administering retired pay garnishment, and they have specific rules in place for doing so.
 Again, speaking to an experienced attorney will be crucial in ensuring various orders are drafted correctly.

 Before proceeding with a case against someone in the military, it’s important to remember that they do have some protections against litigation, particularly while they are serving.
-The Servicemember’s Civil Relief Act protects a service member from having to appear in court if they are deployed or assigned overseas.
+The Servicemember’s Civil Relief Act protects service members from having to appear in court if they are deployed or assigned overseas.